+Intended Learning Teaching and Learning Methods How Demonstrated?
+Outcomes On completion of the programme the successful Students acquire data presentation skills through Students' data presentation skills will be demonstrated in appropriate student will be able to present data accessibly in various · research skills classes written work and in presentations. formats (numerical, graphs, · essay and dissertation writing tables · assessment feedback iv) Information technology

 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
-On completion of the programme the successful student will be able to present data accessibly in various formats (numerical, graphs, tables Students acquire data presentation skills through • research skills classes • essay and dissertation writing • assessment feedback Students' data presentation skills will be demonstrated in appropriate written work and in presentations.

-iv) Information technology

-Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 On completion of the programme the successful student will be able to use word processing programmes to compose essays and other forms of writing, power point or similar to make presentations, and translation memories.
 Students will able to specialise in the use of subtitling software.
-Students acquire Information Technology skills through preparing written work preparing presentations Instruction and practice in the use of translation technology Students' Information Technology skills will be demonstrated in appropriate written work, presentations and translations.
+Students acquire Information Technology skills through • preparing written work • preparing presentations • Instruction and practice in the use of translation technology Students' Information Technology skills will be demonstrated in appropriate written work, presentations and translations.